Mr Christopher Mulgrew, Principal Teacher

 If you are ever struggling with a new concept in class, trying to catch up from being off school sick, or for whatever reason needing help, you can come into Maths any break or lunchtime for help.

-The National 3 Lifeskills Mathematics Course will help learners to become numerate, to make sense of the world around them and to function responsibly and independently in everyday life.
+The National 4/5 Applications of Mathematics Course will help learners to become numerate, to make sense of the world around them and to function responsibly and independently in everyday life.
 The Course includes the study of number, money, shape, space and measurement in everyday life, allowing individuals to interpret data and tackle real-life situations.
-It is designed to develop the learners’ skills relevant to learning, life and work in an engaging and enjoyable way.
+It is designed to develop the learner’s’ skills relevant to learning, life and work in an engaging and enjoyable way.
 The Course develops confidence in the subject and a positive attitude towards further study in mathematics and other subject areas which use mathematics.

 On completing the course, students will have developed the confidence to know when to use mathematics and numeracy in real-life situations, select the most appropriate mathematical and numerical skills to use, know how to apply those skills, and then make informed choices based on their interpretation of the results.